Khashiev/CareerTrack1/README.md

 ## Exercise 00
 ### Company selection

 1. Make your checklist for choosing a company.
-Make sure to look at the career wheel exercise done on DAY 00 to make sure all desired criteria are met, and put this list into Trello (we recommend using this tool).
+Make sure to look at the career wheel exercise done on DAY 00 to make sure all desired criteria are met, and put this list into Notion (we recommend using this tool).
 This will be board #1 (10 criteria and more).
-2. Make a list of companies in Trello (board #2) where you want to work (5 companies and more).
+2. Make a list of companies in Notion (board #2) where you want to work (5 companies and more).
-3. On board #3 in Trello write out links to job postings from these companies, if available (3 vacancies and more).
+3. On board #3 in Notion write out links to job postings from these companies, if available (3 vacancies and more).
 4. Subscribe to 1-2 companies' career newsletters.

 ## Exercise 01